 Travelers who require regular medical care, including counseling, blood work, physical therapy, allergy shots, etc., can continue such treatment abroad, but the GeoBlue staff needs to know this in advance of departure to locate the most convenient and reputable clinic or provider.

-Study abroad participants who are in treatment for a mental health condition may wish to review information developed by Northwestern's Counseling and Psychological Services (CAPS) on mental health abroad.
+Longer-term travelers who are in treatment for a mental health condition may wish to review information developed by Northwestern's Counseling and Psychological Services (CAPS) on mental health abroad.

-The GeoBlue staff will also strongly encourage student travelers to disclose their condition to a study abroad adviser (if applicable), faculty or staff advisor, program director, trip leader, and/or the Office of Global Safety and Security (OGSS), so all parties can collaborate on a medical contingency plan in case difficulties arise abroad.
+The GeoBlue staff will encourage student travelers to disclose their condition to a study abroad adviser (if applicable), faculty or staff advisor, program director, trip leader, and/or the Office of Global Safety and Security (OGSS), so all parties can collaborate on a medical contingency plan in case difficulties arise abroad.